girishji/pythondoc.vim/README.md

 The help files are generated from the official Python repository using the [offical tool](https://www.sphinx-doc.org/en/master/) and [extension](https://github.com/girishji/vimbuilder).
-Tags appear in `function()..topic.txt` format.
-You can open the topic by typing `:h topic.txt;`.
+Tags appear in `function()..topic.pyx` format.
+You can open the topic by typing `:h topic.pyx`.
 With `wildmenu` enabled, when you type `:h foo<tab>` it will complete functions, methods, classes, attributes, topics, etc. which start with letters `foo`.
 You can also enable fuzzy completion.
-Python library document and howto guides are fully tokenized.
-Python tutorial is intentionally left out as it adds little value.
+Python library document, howto guides, and tutorial are tokenized.

+This plugin provides `:Help` command which searches only Python tags.
+It is a filter on top of builtin `:help` command.
+Vim adds a `@py` suffix to Python tags (unless `helplang` variable is set to `py`) which makes it easy to distinguish.

 ## Requirements